pagarme/superbowleto/README.md

   $ docker-compose run test npm run test-unit
   ```

-For the CI purposes we have a specif command that will generate coverage report and xml test results report to be published at the CircleCI.
+For the CI purposes we have a specific command that will generate coverage report and xml test results report to be published at the CircleCI.

   ```sh
   $ docker-compose run --entrypoint="npm run test-ci" test --abort-on-container-exit